last update: Oct 1, 2009

 RB1 Clock Clock SPI Clock Clock

-RB0 Data Data out (MOSI) Data out (MOSI) Data out
+RB0 Data Data out (MISO) Data out (MISO) Data out Data IO

-RC7 Data in (MISO) Data in (MISO) Data in
+RC7 Data in (MOSI) Data in (MOSI) Data in

 RC6 WP WP RESET